awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 For data delivery to Amazon Redshift, Kinesis Data Firehose first delivers incoming data to your S3 bucket in the format described earlier\.
 Kinesis Data Firehose then issues an Amazon Redshift COPY command to load the data from your S3 bucket to your Amazon Redshift cluster\.
 Ensure that after Kinesis Data Firehose concatenates multiple incoming records to an Amazon S3 object, the Amazon S3 object can be copied to your Amazon Redshift cluster\.
 For more information, see [Amazon Redshift COPY Command Data Format Parameters](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-format.html)\.

 For data delivery to Amazon ES, Kinesis Data Firehose buffers incoming records based on the buffering configuration of your delivery stream\.
 It then generates an Elasticsearch bulk request to index multiple records to your Elasticsearch cluster\.
 Make sure that your record is UTF\-8 encoded and flattened to a single\-line JSON object before you send it to Kinesis Data Firehose\.
 Also, the `rest.action.multi.allow_explicit_index` option for your Elasticsearch cluster must be set to true \(default\) to take bulk requests with an explicit index that is set per record\.
-For more information, see [Amazon ES Configure Advanced Options](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide//es-createupdatedomains.html#es-createdomain-configure-advanced-options) in the *Amazon Elasticsearch Service Developer Guide*\.
+For more information, see [Amazon ES Configure Advanced Options](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-advanced-options) in the *Amazon Elasticsearch Service Developer Guide*\.

 For data delivery to Splunk, Kinesis Data Firehose concatenates the bytes that you send\.
 If you want delimiters in your data, such as a new line character, you must insert them yourself\.
 Make sure that Splunk is configured to parse any such delimiters\.

+When delivering data to an HTTP endpoint owned by a supported third\-party service provider, you can use the integrated Amazon Lambda service to create a function to transform the incoming record\(s\) to the format that matches the format the service provider's integration is expecting\.
+Contact the third\-party service provider whose HTTP endpoint you've chosen for your destination to learn more about their accepted record format\.

 ## Data Delivery Frequency<a name="frequency"></a>